Night Tide: Casting

 The role of Mora the Mermaid (played by Lawson) was originally to be played by Susan Harrison, who had been the lead in Sweet Smell of Success (1957).
-Harrison, at the time a friend of director Harrington, initially agreed to take the role, but then reneged due to a personal relationship.
+Harrison, at the time a friend of director Harrington, initially agreed to take the role, but then reneged when the person she was seeing in a relationship at the time pushed her out of doing the film.